larseggert/ietf-and-trust/draft-eggert-ietf-and-trust.md

-The Trust has been using presentations at the IETF plenary to report to the IETF community, and its presentations are available as part of the IETF proceedings {{PAST}}.
-It also makes information available on its website {{TRUST}}.
+The Trust has been using presentations at the IETF plenary to report to the IETF community, and its presentations are available as part of the IETF proceedings {{PM}}.
+It also makes information available on its website {{TRUST}}, and sends occasional announcements to the IETF community by email {{ANN}}.

-However, its presentations to the community do not include information on grants or licenses given by the Trust, and the asset register on its website {{ASSETS}} is not suitable, as described in {{assets}}.
+However, its presentations and announcements to the community do not include information on grants or licenses given by the Trust, and the asset register on its website {{AREG}} is not suitable, as described in {{assets}}.

 The Trust also holds regular meetings, and publishes their minutes
-{{MINUTES}}.
+{{MIN}}.
 In order to further increase transparency, the Trust should consider announcing the meetings to the public, and letting observers join.

+The Trust publishes financial information {{FIN}}, including annual budgets and monthly statements, fulfilling the IETF community expectations on transparency.

 ## Funding